Eschatologue/CM_wiki/docs/spells/description/d.md

 **Components:** V, S, M (incense worth 25+ GP, which the spell consumes)
 **Duration:** Instantaneous

-This spell puts you in contact with a god or a god’s servants.
+This spell puts you in contact with a god or a god's servants.
 You ask one question about a specific goal, event, or activity to occur within 7 days.
 The DM offers a truthful reply, which might be a short phrase or cryptic rhyme.
-The spell doesn’t account for circumstances that might change the answer, such as the casting of other spells.
+The spell doesn't account for circumstances that might change the answer, such as the casting of other spells.

 If you cast the spell more than once before finishing a Long Rest, there is a cumulative 25 percent chance for each casting after the first that you get no answer.